metricly/metricly-docs/content/integrations/sso/_index.md

 3. Copy the generated certificate and use it to create a `.cert` file.
 4. Click **Continue**.
 Keep this tab open and open a new tab; you must now go to your SSO provider and upload the certificate.
 Each provider will be slightly different.

-## 2. Link to your SSO Provider & Download Private Key (Okta Example)
+## 2. Link to your SSO Provider & Download Certificate (Public Key)

 1. Log into **Okta** as an administrator and navigate to _Applications_.
 2. Click **Add Application**.